barelyhuman/froutes/README.md

 ### Changes (6/Jul/2020)

 -   Removed the `.route` folder for storing the compiled routes
 -   Root Folder routes are now accessible, you don't need to specifically use an `api` folder anymore, you can use any folder and the cli will consider it a route.
-Check CLI Commands before to achieve this.
+Check CLI Commands below to achieve this.
 -   CLI flag for custom port added to avoid using the general environment variable

 ### Performace